Circular Proofs as Session-Typed Processes: A Local Validity Condition: Local Validity Algorithm: Naive Version

 At both recursive calls the value of the list $[x,y]$ is less than $[0,0]$: ${[-1,1]} < [0,0]$.

-However, for a program defined on a signature with a negative polarity such as the one defined in Example \ref{cobits}, this condition does not work:
+However, for a program defined on a signature with a negative polarity such as the one defined in Example~\ref{cobits}, this condition does not work:

 By the definition of $\Sigma_3$, $y$ only receives unfolding fixed point messages, so its value only decreases.
 On the other hand, $x$ cannot receive an unfolding fixed point from the left and thus its value never decreases.
-In this case the property in Remark \ref{wait} is captured by comparing the initial value of the list $[y,x]$, instead of $[x,y]$, with its value just before the recursive call: ${[-1,1]}<[0,0]$.
+In this case the property in Remark~\ref{wait} is captured by comparing the initial value of the list $[y,x]$, instead of $[x,y]$, with its value just before the recursive call: ${[-1,1]}<[0,0]$.

 For a signature with only a single recursive type we can form a list by looking at the polarity of its type such that the value of the channel that receives the unfolding message comes first, and the value of the other one comes second.
+Our algorithm ensures that the value of the list right before a recursive call is lexicographically less than the initial value of the list.
+In this section, we implemented the algorithm by counting the number of fixed point unfolding messages sent or received along each channel.
+However, keeping track of the exact number of unfolding messages is too much information and unnecessary.
+At the end of the next section, we introduce an alternative implementation that establishes the relation between channels after sending or receiving a fixed point unfolding message without tracking the exact number of the messages.